 While there are several factors that affect one’s ability to build muscle mass, two key strength training concepts play an integral role: frequency and volume.
 Frequency refers to how often you train a muscle or muscle group, while volume refers to the total load you stress a muscle with.

 Building muscle involves the repair of micro-traumas in your muscle fibers.
 Here’s a breakdown of this extremely complex process:

-Gaining muscle is a lot harder and requires a lot more work than the average Joe and Jane puts into it and who uses it as an excuse as to why they aren’t seeing weight loss on the scale.
-You have to progressively overload your muscles by lifting weights and continually challenging yourself over time.
+Gaining muscle is a lot harder and requires a lot more work than the average Joe and Jane put into it and who uses it as an excuse as to why they aren’t seeing weight loss on the scale.
+You must progressively overload your muscles by lifting weights and continually challenging yourself over time.